deitch/activator/README.md

 The `config` object passed to `activator.init()` **must** contain the following keys:

-* `user`: object that allows activator to find and save a user object.
+* `user`: object that allows activator to find a user object, indicate activation, set a new password.
 See below.
 * `emailProperty`: the property of the returned user object that is the email of the recipient.
 Used in `user.find()`.
 Defaults to "email".
 Use dot notation to specify a property not at the root, e.g. "profiles.local.email"
 * `transport`: string or pre-configured nodemailer transport that describes how we will send email.
 See below.
 * `templates`: string describing the full path to the mail templates.
 See below.
 * `from`: string representing the sender for all messages
+* `signkey`: A string used to sign all of the JWT with HS256.
+If it is not present, activator has no way of confirming key signing between processes or from one startup of the process to the next.

 Optionally, config can also contain: